From An Upper Cervical Chiropractic Perspective

 Among cyclists, crotch pain associated with riding bicycles is actually a symptom of pudendal nerve pain.
 Accidents that cause trauma to the pelvic region also causes pudendal nerve pain, like a pelvic fracture for example.

 Pudendal nerve pain can also be caused by surgery in the pelvic area.
-Sometimes, surgical operation cause swelling, or rarely, unintended trauma to the pudendal nerve and causing symptoms.
+Sometimes, surgical operation cause swelling, or rarely, unintended trauma to the pudendal nerve and cause symptoms.

 Diagnosis can be a bit tricky with this form of nerve pain because there are several conditions that have similar symptoms.

-Diagnosis of muscle, nerve, and spine problems tend to be tricky in general, because many physicians don’t have enough training to identify the issue completely.
-Specialists rely on imaging which can be helpful in some situations, but can also create a source of frustration because they
+Identification of muscle, nerve, and spine problems are complex by nature.
+And many physicians don’t have enough training to identify the issue with confidence.
+Specialists rely on imaging which can be helpful in some situations, but can also create frustration because they

 • May identify a “problem” that isn’t causing the pain – leading to a disease chase that doesn’t actually help the patient get what he or she wants